kallemov/Kaggle/README.md

 ## Kaggle

 This is repo for all my kaggle projects submissions
-My name on kaggle.com was davisML
+My name on kaggle.com was B.Kallemov